-The National Energy Technology Laboratory is ineligible to participate as a prime applicant or as a team member/sub-recipient on another entities application because of their role in developing the requirements for this announcement.
+The National Energy Technology Laboratory and U.S. Army Tank Automotive Research Development and Engineering Center (TARDEC) are ineligible to participate as a prime applicant or as a team member/sub-recipient on any application because of each entity's role in developing the requirements for this announcement.